Zead456/Zead456/README.md

-- 👋 Hi, I’m @Zead456
+- 👋 Howdy, call me Zead.
+Yea... just Zead.
-- 👀 I’m interested in Programming with C++ and Javascript.
-I used to program in C# too, when I was creating having fun in unity.
+- 👀 So what is Zead, you ask?
+A multilingual clean freak, reader, microbiologist, gamer, programmer, and music lover.
-- 🌱 I’m currently learning Javascript.
-Since web development is important and can be very useful.
+- 🌱 Wham Bam Shang-A-Lang

 <!---
 Zead456/Zead456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.